 When soluble fiber mixes with liquid, it turns into gel.
 When insoluble fiber hits liquid, it doesn't.
 Instead, in our bodies, it passes straight through our intestines intact.
-Here are their main differences and health benefits.
-You'll notice the big winner for cholesterol is soluble fiber.
+Here are their main differences and benefits in our body.
+You'll notice the big winner for cholesterol is soluble: